Access to Justice with Car Crash Specialists

 With approximately 4.8 million non-injury passenger vehicle accidents annually, this is an “Access to Justice” issue for millions of claimants each year.

-Car Crash Specialists solves this “Access to Justice” problem by assisting auto body shops in Arizona with processing their customers’ diminished value claims at no cost to either the auto body shop or their customers.
+Car Crash Specialists solves this “Access to Justice” problem by assisting vehicle owners and auto body shop customers in Arizona with processing their diminished value claims with no initial out-of-pocket costs when represented under a contingency fee agreement.

-In the event that a customer hires Car Crash Specialists to make a diminished value claim, it is on contingency fee basis, meaning that if there is No Recovery, there is No Fee.
+In the event that Car Crash Specialists is retained to make a diminished value claim, it is on contingency fee basis, meaning that if there is No Recovery, there is No Fee.

 If a contingency fee is earned by Car Crash Specialists, some amount may be paid to the auto body shop for their assistance with the diminished value recovery, on a case by case basis.

 Car Crash Specialists is able to offer this new service in Arizona because of legal technology, automated legal documents, and new ethical rule changes that allow greater Access to Justice.